OussamaElm0/Laravel-Namespaces/README.md

 # Laravel-Namespaces
 Laravel basics namespaces

-## Routes, Controllers, Middleware, Requests, Eloquent ORM, and Query Builders
+## Routes, Controllers, Middleware, Requests, Models & Eloquent ORM, Migrations and Query Builders

 Routes in Laravel are defined using the `Illuminate\Routing\Router` class.
 This class provides methods like `get()`, `post()`, `put()`, `delete()`, etc., for defining HTTP verbs.
 These methods return instances of `Illuminate\Routing\Route` class.